 Actual audit hours should be used if available.
 If actual audit hours are unavailable, the firm may use a reasonable method to estimate the components of this calculation.
 For example, a firm may know all the audit hours (based on its timekeeping system) for the audit up until the last month before Form AP is required to be filed and may estimate the remaining month's hours based on its experience from prior years on this audit or experience on similar audits.
-The firm filing Form AP should document in its files on a basis consistent with AS 1215 (currently Auditing Standard No. 3) the computation of total audit hours and the method used to estimate hours when actual audit hours are unavailable.36 a.
-Other Accounting Firm Participants That Also Perform Statutory Audits
+The firm filing Form AP should document in its files on a basis consistent with AS 1215 the computation of total audit hours and the method used to estimate hours when actual audit hours are unavailable.35